mistakenelf/branch-cleaner/README.md

 ## About The Project

-A starting point for bubbletea apps
+A TUI to cleanup local branches

 ### Built With